-Certain gentlemen of large ideas announce that they intend building an air line from the Atlantic to the Pacific.
+Certain gentlemen of large ideas an nounce that they intend building an air line from the Atlantic to the Pacific.
 "To those of ideas somewhat less magnified," comments the San Francisco Examiner, "the raising of the necessary \$700,000,000 might seem in the nature of an obstacle, though attention is not called to the fact with any view to discouraging enterprise."

 Imports of wheat into Great Britain during the fiscal year just closed have amounted to nearly 180,000,000 bushels.
-This large quantity is in excess of the present requirements of the country, and the result has been that the price of this thin and shabby slippers.
-"Prepare what?" he growled. grain has fallen lower than ever known previously.
-It is believed that 160,000 .-000 bushels will be needed to supply the deficiencies of the coming year.
+This large quantity is in excess of the present requirements of the country, and the result has been that the price of this grain has fallen lower than ever known previously.
+It is believed that 160,000, 000 bushels will be needed to supply the deficiencies of the coming year.